SMART Reproduction

 Grant in 2021

-Eden Concepts is a precision agriculture technology development and consulting firm based in Lenoir City, Tennessee, founded in 2018.
-The company focuses on enhancing farm productivity for small farmers by providing innovative solutions for vegetable and specialty crop cultivation.
-Its precision systems are designed to prepare and plant germinated seeds, replacing traditional methods of growing and transplanting seedlings.
-This approach not only improves soil health but also offers flexibility in crop selection, thereby helping farmers reduce labor costs and streamline energy-intensive farming processes.
+Eden Concepts is a precision agriculture technology development and consulting firm based in Lenoir City, Tennessee, established in 2018.
+The company focuses on enhancing farm productivity for small-scale farmers by developing innovative agricultural technologies tailored for vegetables and specialty crops.
+Its precision systems are designed to prepare and plant germinated seeds, replacing the traditional methods of growing and transplanting seedlings.
+By improving soil health and offering greater flexibility in crop selection, Eden Concepts aims to streamline farming operations, helping farmers reduce labor costs and energy consumption.

 Amber Agriculture